Joseba Zaldúa

-Joseba Zaldúa Bengoetxea (born 24 June 1992) is a Spanish professional footballer who plays as a right-back for Cádiz CF.
+Joseba Zaldúa Bengoetxea (born 24 June 1992) is a Spanish professional footballer who plays as a right-back.

 Club career

 Real Sociedad

 Born in San Sebastián, Gipuzkoa, Zaldúa played his youth football with local Real Sociedad.
 He made his senior debut with the reserves, spending several seasons in the Segunda División B with them.

 Zaldúa appeared in his first official match with the main squad on 23 November 2013, featuring the first 80 minutes before being substituted for Javi Ros in a 4–3 La Liga home win against RC Celta de Vigo.
 Roughly a month later, he signed a new deal with the Basques until 2016.

 On 20 May 2014, Zaldúa renewed his contract with the Txuri-urdin until 2018, and was definitely promoted to the first team.
 On 4 July 2017, he was loaned to fellow top-flight club CD Leganés for one year.
 He made 30 appearances as the side from the outskirts of Madrid avoided relegation, and scored a last-minute equaliser in a 2–2 draw at Deportivo Alavés on 21 January 2018.
 On 7 May, he was sent off in a 3–0 home loss to Levante UD for denying José Luis Morales a goalscoring opportunity.

-Zaldúa scored his first goal for Real Sociedad on 12 May 2019 in a 3–1 victory over Real Madrid at Anoeta Stadium, but was replaced in the same game with a broken left leg.
+Zaldúa scored his only goal for Real Sociedad on 12 May 2019 in a 3–1 victory over Real Madrid at Anoeta Stadium, but was replaced in the same game with a broken left leg.
+He totalled 190 matches during his spell.

 Cádiz

 On 11 July 2022, Zaldúa joined Cádiz CF on a three-year contract.
+He spent the vast majority of his first season on the sidelines, nursing a serious knee injury.